RhiH/periodic-flip/README.md

 Whilst I have deviated from these, there may be some similarities in code.

+My congratulations you've won button is based on [Sweet Alert 2](https://sweetalert2.github.io/#examples) pop ups with amended code specifically for the game.

 I relied upon W3schools, MDN web docs and stack overflow for general references throughout the project.

 ## **Content**